TreeScaper/CloudforestDocker/docker_dev.md

 Docker [volumes](https://docs.docker.com/storage/volumes/) are similar to containers and are fully managed via docker commands.
 Data is persisted within a volume and any volume can be shared between containers.
 In production installations volumes are prefered.
 We will guide CloudForest users away from using volumes to simplify the Docker cognitive overload.
 But, any CloudForest user can start the CloudForest container and mount a docker volume to the running container.
 This is a sign of an advanced user.

 >Volumes are portable between containers.
 Using volumes with CloudForest creates the ability of a user sharing an entire workflow, including results, with another user.
-The second user gets an exact replica of data state.
+The second user gets an exact replica of data and program state.
 Data sharing via volumes is much simpler and cleaner than passing around naked data files.
 This use case is something to keep in mind as we go forward on the project.

 #### Bind Mounts